GeraldScott/geraldscott.github.io/_posts/2019-03-21-welcome-to-jekyll.markdown

 ```
 Now browse to [http://localhost:4000](http://localhost:4000)

 Edit [`_config.yml`](https://github.com/GeraldScott/geraldscott.github.io/blob/master/_config.yml) to change the blog title and other site-specific details.
-Your inaugural post is in `_posts/yyyy-mm-dd-welcome-to-jekyll.markdown`.
+The inaugural post is in `_posts/yyyy-mm-dd-welcome-to-jekyll.markdown`.
 Edit it as you see fit.

 ### Publish to github.io
 Before you publish the website, edit the [Gemfile](https://github.com/GeraldScott/geraldscott.github.io/blob/master/Gemfile) to delete the Jekyll gem and replace it with